Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Convergence analysis

+for all $(u,\alpha,\omega)\in b((u^{\ast},\alpha^{\ast},\omega^{\ast}),r_{})$. \end{proposition} \begin{proof} Just as its RFDE counterpart in \cite{ab20mas}, the proposition can be proved thanks to the fact that $u^*$ lies in fact in a more regular subspace of its space $\mathbb{U}$, which is a consequence of the assumption \eqref{hpRHS}.\end{proof}

-The fourth (and last) theoretical assumption in \cite{mas15NM}, viz.
-Assumption A$x^{\ast}2$ (page 536), concerns the well-posedness of a linearized inhomogeneous version of the PAF \eqref{PAF}.
-Its validity can be proved under \ref{T1}, \ref{T2}, \ref{T3} and \ref{T4}, together with an additional requirement, which in turn follows from assuming, e.g., the {\it hyperbolicity} of the periodic solution\footnote{Let us remark that the condition of hyperbolicity is necessary for the local stability analysis of periodic solutions in view of the Principle of Linearized Stability \cite{bl20}.} of the original problem.
+The fourth (and last) theoretical assumption (A$x^{\ast}2$, \cite[page 536]{mas15NM}), concerns the well-posedness of a linearized inhomogeneous version of the PAF \eqref{PAF}.
+Its validity can be proved under (T1), (T2), (T3) and (T4), together with an additional requirement, which in turn follows from assuming, e.g., the {\it hyperbolicity} of the periodic solution\footnote{Let us remark that the condition of hyperbolicity is necessary for the local stability analysis of periodic solutions in view of the Principle of Linearized Stability \cite{bl20}.} of the original problem.
 It is convenient to introduce the abbreviations